COVID-19 (coronavirus disease 2019), formerly known as 2019-nCoV

 At present, there is no vaccine to prevent COVID-19.
 Avoiding exposure to the virus is the best way to prevent infection.
 Standard measures to prevent the spread of respiratory viruses apply, which include:

-- Wash hands frequently with soap and water for at least 20 seconds.
-If soap and water are not available, use an alcohol-based hand sanitizer.
+- Wash your hands frequently with soap and water for at least 20 seconds.
+If soap and water are not available, use an alcohol-based hand sanitizer (containing at least 60 percent alcohol).

 - Stay home when you are sick.